npm package discovery and stats viewer.

 Syntax

-To mark where layout should insert page
+To mark where a layout should insert page content:

 {{{body}}}

-To declare a block placeholder in layout
+To declare a block placeholder in a layout:

 {{{block "pageScripts"}}}

-To define block content in a page
+To define block content in a page:

 {{#contentFor "pageScripts"}}